tamada/rrh/README.md

 # RRH

-RRH is a simple git repository manager manager.
+RRH is a simple git repository manager.

 ## Table of contents